How To Start Logging With Redis

 Running Container and Viewing Log

-Now, you can start the Redis container by executing docker run
+Now, you can start the Redis container by executing docker run command (sudo

 required):

-runs the container in the background and print container ID (typical
+Option -d runs the container in the background and print container ID (typical

 usage for database server).
-The option -p 24224:24224
+The option -p 24224:24224 maps port 24224 in the

-on your computer.
-Option --name my-redis
+container to port 24224 on your computer.
+Option --name my-redis determines

-the name of the container to my-redis
+the name of the container to my-redis.

 If you want to view the log of Redis container, you can execute docker logs

-with container name (sudo
+with container name (sudo required):

 You'll see the program's output appear on the screen: